himotoyoshi/carray/guides/users/README.md

 ## Out of scope

-These drafts cover what a CArray user needs to know.
-Material aimed at C extension authors — writing kernels (`docs/HOW_TO_WRITE_KERNEL.md`), the sweep author surface (`docs/Sweep_Author_Surface.md`), and writing C extensions generally (`docs/WritingCExtensions.md`) — is out of scope here.
-(The user-facing MemoryView format reference is `docs/MemoryViewFormat.md`, linked from chapter 15.)
+These chapters cover what a CArray user needs to know.
+Material aimed at C extension authors — writing kernels (`docs/authoring/HOW_TO_WRITE_KERNEL.md`), the sweep author surface (`docs/authoring/Sweep_Author_Surface.md`), and writing C extensions generally (`docs/authoring/WritingCExtensions.md`) — is out of scope here.
+(The user-facing MemoryView format reference is `docs/interop/MemoryViewFormat.md`, linked from chapter 15.)